 Copycat Cheesecake Factory Carbonara

-Cheesecake Factory’s Pasta Carbonara recipe is creamy and on the table in less than 30 minutes!
+This Copycat Cheesecake Factory’s Pasta Carbonara recipe is creamy and on the table in less than 30 minutes!
 Spaghetti coated in a light carbonara sauce and topped with peas and thick cut bacon.
-It’s my favorite!!
+This classic, creamy recipe is perfect for the entire family.
+It’s one of my personal favorites from Cheesecake Factory!

 Cheesecake Factory Carbonara Ingredients